microsoft/reverse-proxy/docs/docfx/articles/kubernetes-ingress.md

  kubectl get service -n yarp
 ```

-to get the external IP of the ingress.
+to get the external IP of the ingress, the name of the related service being `yarp-proxy`.

+> :bulb: If you are using a local K8s cluster and don't get an external IP, you may need to not use the default `port: 80` for the `yarp-proxy` service.
+If so, try to update again the `ingress.yaml` file to use another port e.g. `port: 8085` for this service and then re-deploy the ingress to Kubernetes.

 Navigate to the external IP, and you should see the backend information.